College of Science and Health > Academics > Biological Sciences > Graduate Programs > Current Graduate Students

 My research explores how temperature induced vertebral anomalies in the spinal column of a model fish species, Astyanax mexicanus, may impact the performance of their escape response.
 This research will help to elucidate the effects skeletal anomalies have on freshwater fish facing threats of predicted increases in temperature within the Neotropical region.
 (Advisor: Dr. Aguirre)

-Capital University - BS, Biology
+Michigan State University – BS, Human Biology

 DePaul logo